HOW TO BECOME A WHITEWATER RAFTING GUIDE

 WHAT KIND OF HOUSING IS IT?
 All first-year guides are required to live in Wilderness Aware’s employee housing.
 Wilderness Aware owns an 18-unit mobile home park in Buena Vista, about 3 miles from our office.
 Guides live in about 6 of the 18 units.
 Other units are rented year round to local residents.

 PRIVACY: Guides are assigned to a trailer with up to four roommates.
 No more than two people will share a bedroom.

 DEPOSIT: Upon your arrival in Buena Vista, Wilderness Aware requires a $200 advance rent payment plus a $100 damage deposit for a total of $300.
 This must be paid prior to moving in.
 At the end of the season, any necessary repairs and cleaning costs will be deducted from the $100 damage deposit.
-Guides can expect to receive no more than $70 to $80 refund due to carpet cleaning.
 Repair costs are rarely incurred but are possible.

 COST: Rent is subsidized by Wilderness Aware.
-Employees pay $550 for the entire season.
+Employees pay $1,000 for the entire season.
 This is not a monthly rate.
 Utilities are included.
-Arrive and pay your $200 rent + $100 security deposit, and once you start working you will eventually have an additional $350 taken out of your paychecks to cover the remaining balance of your rent ($550 rent and utility total).
+Arrive and pay your $200 rent + $100 security deposit, and once you start working you will have an additional $800 taken out of your paychecks to cover the remaining balance of your rent.

 DURATION: Your rent covers the duration of your contract or two days after your last day worked whichever is shorter.
 No rent or damage deposit refund will be given in the event of early termination or if the employee leaves without completing his or her contract.